vtex-apps/release-notes/docs/2020/january.md

 # VTEX IO Release Notes - January 2020

-Aaaaand we are back, ladies and gentlemen :clap:
+And we are back, ladies and gentlemen :clap:

 Long time no see... really missed you guys!
 I'm sure that you've missed us too, right?
 RIGHT :smirk: